sentriz/gonic/README.md

 ## directory structure

-when browsing by folder, any arbitrary and nested folder layout is supported. with one exception: _albums must be contained in a single folder_
+when browsing by folder, any arbitrary and nested folder layout is supported, with the following caveats:
+- Files from the same album must all be in the same folder
+- All files in a folder must be from the same album

 please see [here](https://github.com/sentriz/gonic/issues/89) for more context